Introduction to Pet First Aid Awareness Month

-The month of April is reserved for celebrating and raising awareness about the importance of pet first aid.
+The month of April is reserved for celebrating Pet First Aid Awareness Month.
+This month is all about the importance of pet first aid.
 Many pet owners are not aware of the crucial importance of the first aid they can provide until they arrive at the vet.
 Not always the vet works next door, sometimes you have to travel many miles, and time is precious.

 The American Red Cross is dedicating its time to educate people about pet first aid.
 There are many situations when your immediate response without panicking can save your pet’s life.

 The American Red Cross teaches people what to expect and how to determine if it is a pet emergency or not.
-Here are some examples:
+Here are some examples to practice during pet first aid awareness month:

 Accidents happen, but we want to make sure that our furry family members are always healthy and happy.
 That is why you always have to make sure that: